 product adoption rate (%) = (# of new users/total # of product users) x 100

-Why tracking feature adoption is essential to user retention
+Why tracking feature adoption is essential for user retention

 Users stick around past the first login when they are engaged and find value in your product.
 The more features people use, the more value they get from the product.
 Customers who feel like they aren’t getting their money’s worth find themselves on the fast track to Churn City.
-To retain users, you need to keep an eye on how every one of your product’s features performs.
+You need to keep an eye on how every one of your product’s features performs to retain users.

 Subscription-based services are the norm in the SaaS world.
-This makes tracking feature adoption is especially crucial.
-Every time a company sends over monthly bills to subscribers, those subscribers consider whether that product is still beneficial.
+This makes tracking feature adoption especially crucial.
+Every time a company sends over monthly bills to subscribers, those subscribers consider whether that product still benefits them.
 This setup puts pressure on SaaS businesses to regularly show how their product meets users’ needs and adds value.

-Tracking feature adoption empowers you to optimize your product at very specific touchpoints, feature by feature.
-When you figure out which features people use frequently, you can investigate what makes those features so sticky and use that insight to make other features more attractive.
+Feature adoption tracking empowers you to improve your product at specific touchpoints.
+You can investigate what makes certain features sticky once you figure out which features people use frequently.
+Then use those insights to make other features even more attractive.

 True performance tracking requires more than just looking at a formula.
 You also need to assess the entire feature adoption funnel.
-Analytics specialist and founder of ProjectBI Justin Butlion, this four-step framework provides a more nuanced understanding of feature adoption.
+Analytics specialist and founder of ProjectBI Justin Butlion developed a four-step framework to provide a more nuanced understanding of feature adoption.
 In Butlion’s own words, it’s “a high-level way to understand the most basic usage metrics of [a product’s] features.”

-A low exposure rate could be the culprit.
-If you determine that not enough users know about a feature, you can figure out ways to increase feature discoverability and raise the likelihood of feature adoption.
+A low exposure rate could be the culprit in the event of a low feature adoption rate.
+In that case, figure out ways to increase feature discoverability and raise the likelihood of feature adoption.

-Now that 450 users know CueIt exists, the next step is to find out what percentage of them took action and activated it after exposure.
-Let’s say 300 of the users activate CueIt by connecting the product to their social media account.
+You know that 450 users are aware of CueIt’s existence.
+Now, you need to find out what percentage of them took action and activated the feature after exposure.
+Imagine 300 of the users connect CueIt to at least one of their social media accounts.
 That’s a 67% activation rate.

 At this step in the funnel, it helps to consider two points:

-The answers to these questions can provide insight into how well your feature screens/pages effectively sell users on the feature’s benefits.
+The answers to these questions can provide insight into how well your feature’s screens or pages effectively sell users on its benefits.

-Keep in mind that features can be enabled and then disabled, so just knowing how many users currently have the feature enabled won’t tell you how many people activated it since its launch.
+Keep in mind that you can enable and disable features.
+This means the number of users who currently have the feature enabled won’t match the number of people who activated it since its launch.
 Use event-based tracking to keep a historical record of activation and learn when users first activated the feature.

-For some features, activation and usage are one and the same (like filling out a profile).
-But in CueIt’s case, usage is distinct.
+Activation and usage are one and the same in some features, such as filling out a profile.
+In CueIt’s case, usage is distinct.
 People must take the step of actually sharing information on social media after they’ve enabled the feature.

 Although a large percentage of users activated CueIt, only 50 of those people used it.
-That means only 16% of activated users went on to use CueIt.
+That means only 16% of activated users went on to use the feature.

-We’ve reached the final step of the funnel, where we find out just how sticky your new product feature is.
-Is it a one-hit wonder, or do people use it repeatedly?
+The final step of the funnel shows you just how sticky your new product feature is.
+Is it a one-hit-wonder, or do people use it repeatedly?

-This funnel framework highlights how important it is to break down feature adoption into these different stages.
-If you only calculate how many of the product’s total users used CueIt once, the feature adoption rate equals 30%.
-While useful, the overall feature adoption rate doesn’t give us a thorough look into which parts of the adoption funnel to improve.
+This funnel framework highlights how important it is to break feature adoption down into discrete stages.
+If you only calculate how many of the product’s total users engaged with CueIt once, the feature adoption rate clocks in at 30%.
+The overall feature adoption rate doesn’t give us a thorough enough look into which parts of the adoption funnel to improve.
 So while your general feature adoption rate is a good starting point, a deeper funnel analysis provides more actionable insights.

 How to improve feature adoption rates